 It is the policy of Bowie State University to ensure that all students, faculty, and staff, work and learn in an environment that is free of sexual harassment.
 Sexual harassment is a form of illegal gender discrimination prohibited by Title VII of the Civil Rights Act of 1964 and Article 49B of the Annotated Code of Maryland.
 Sexual harassment between supervisors and subordinates exploits the unequal power structure inherent in these professional relationships and will not be tolerated by the University.
-Sexual harassment free from unwanted sexual attention and sexual pressure of any kind and may occur between people of the same or different genders.
+Sexual harassment is an infringement on the individual's right to work and study in an environment free from unwanted sexual attention and sexual pressure of any kind and may occur between people of the same or different genders.
 Finally, all acts of sexual harassment and/or retaliation are expressly prohibited.